-SEC Ends 2018 Signaling Its Approach to Regulating the Cryptocurrency Markets
+SECURITIES REGULATION SEC Ends 2018 Signaling Its Approach to Regulating the Cryptocurrency Markets

-Recent actions reinforce the SEC's commitment to applying traditional securities markets regulation in the cryptocurrency markets.
+Recent SEC actions reinforce its commitment to applying traditional securities markets regulation in the cryptocurrency markets.
+They also signal the potential next frontier for SEC enforcement in the coming year.